DAMcraft/damcraft.de/blog_posts/doublecounter-is-violating-your-privacy.md

 <div class="subtext">This is a satirical modification of the DoubleCounter logo.
 Original logo owned by Tellter SAS.</div>

 ### TL;DR
-DoubleCounter sells access to your account-links and enables doxing, whilst claiming the exact opposite.
-Of course, without consent.
+DoubleCounter, a popular Discord bot claiming to protect against alt accounts, has been collecting and exposing user data in ways that violate privacy laws (specifically the GDPR).
+Despite promising not to share or sell data, it links accounts using IPs and browser data, then sells access to these links via tools like Doogle.
+These features are documented to have revealed private accounts without consent or notice.

-If you verified with DoubleCounter, your data was collected under misleading terms and alt account data was made available via tools like Doogle and Lens for potential public exposure **without** your proper consent.
+If you ever verified through DoubleCounter, your data may have been exposed or monetized without your informed consent.
-If this concerns you, please go to <a href="https://dcounter.damcraft.de/" target="_blank">https://dcounter.damcraft.de/</a>.
-We're collecting complaints from users to file a complaint with the French Data Protection Authority ("CNIL") against DoubleCounter.
-If you are a server owner, please consider removing DoubleCounter from your server.
-Discord added many raid-protection features already, and automatically stops banned users from joining on alts if they detect it as one.
+If you are a server owner, please consider removing DoubleCounter from your server: Discord now includes its own built-in alt detection and raid protection features.
 Stopping very few users by exposing the private data of all other users is not a good trade-off.

-On top of this, DoubleCounter detects an incredibly high number of false positives, which users cannot even appeal against.
+You can join a collective GDPR complaint here: [https://dcounter.damcraft.de/](https://dcounter.damcraft.de/)

 ### What is DoubleCounter?